 Once logged into Canvas you will be directed on where to get started.
 Be sure to read all the directions on the course home page.

 If you are having difficulty logging into Canvas after the first day of class and need assistance please email me or technical support at this email address: firstname.lastname@example.org.

 If you have never taken an online class or this is your first experience with Canvas, please be patient with yourself.
 Online classes are not inherently easier, although they may be much more convenient for many students.
 You should expect to spend at least as much time, if not more, on this course as you would on a course that meets face to face.
 Since there is no lecture component, much of this time will be self-directed and there will be a substantial amount of reading, viewing, studying, and writing required.
 This course is completely online using Canvas; all coursework, other than exams (lectures, discussions, homework assignment…) is submitted online.
 See the Exam Information section above.
 Please be prepared to spend at least 12 hours per week on coursework for this class.

 IS an ONLINE CLASS FOR YOU?

 - First, go to the Online Readiness Resources to take a "self-assessment”.
 There are many resources that were designed to help you understand the basis for an online class and the skills necessary for success.
 (If the tutorials do NOT describe you, then taking this class online is NOT for you and I strongly suggest that you drop the online class and enroll in a traditional classroom section.)

 Regular Effective Contact policy:

-Regular and Effective Instructor Contact will be met through weekly instructor initiated threaded discussion forums; weekly announcements to students; timely and effective feedback on student assignments; email, phone or messaging to individuals; and virtual office hours.
+This is a partially synchronous course, which means that you will have to connect online at certain given times each week.
+See class schedule for specifics.
+Regular and Effective Instructor Contact might be met through weekly instructor initiated threaded discussion forums; weekly announcements to students; timely and effective feedback on student assignments; email, phone or messaging to individuals; and virtual office hours.